Academic Policies & Procedures

-- Students with “exam anxiety” or similar “disability” may write in a separate room but must have a physician’s note submitted to CCFS at the beginning of the school year in September.
+- Students with “exam anxiety” or similar “disability” may write in a separate room but must have proper documentation submitted to CCFS at the beginning of the school year in September.
 Students may be charged an additional fee for the room, proctor, and administration.

 - In extenuating circumstances students may be permitted to write examinations at a later day and will be required to pay a late writing fee/rescheduling fee.
 A request for permission must be submitted to Canadian College of Funeral Service in writing prior to any special considerations being made.

 - Cell phones and all other electronic devices must be turned off.

 - Students must be prepared to show photo ID at in-person examinations.

 Spelling and grammar: